The mission of the VPDC is to provide excellence in research, patient care, and education in Parkinsons Disease and

 The VPDC has active programs in clinical trials for PD.
-Current clinical trials are focusing on feasibility in interventions that slow the progression of PD and also treatment of motor fluctuations in PD.
+Current clinical trials are focusing on interventions that slow the progression of PD and also treatment of motor fluctuations in PD.

 For more information about participating in clinical trials in PD, please contact Ms. Tricia McKinney, LPN, at 615-875-7394.

 The VPDC has the largest clinical program in the state of Tennessee and offers medical and surgical management options for patients with PD and related disorders.